BecksLab/ms_paleo_webs/README.md

 ## General use

-This work has been developed within the `R` projects environment and it is possible to instantiate the pjoject through `paleo_webs.Rproj`.
+This work has been developed within the `R` projects environment and it is possible to instantiate the project through `paleo_webs.Rproj`.
 Additionally, so as to maintain reproducibility, this project uses `{renv}`for dependency management and it is possible to download and install the relevant package versions by running `renv::restore()`.

 ## Folder and file structure